hyperledger-gerrit-archive/fabric-sdk-node/docs/tutorials/chaincode-lifecycle.md

 ### Step 1: Setup

-In this step we will be building the application objects needed to perform the operational steps that follow.
-An fabric-client operational environment is required before any of the following steps may be performed.
-A client instance is needed that has a user store, crypto suite, and a user assigned.
-The target peers, orderer, and channel instance objects will also be required prior to doing the any of the following steps.
+In this step we will build the application objects needed to perform the operational steps that follow.
+You will first need to create a fabric-client operational environment.
+The client instance will need to have a user store, crypto suite, and a user assigned.
+The target peers, orderer, and channel instance objects will also be required prior to working with chaincode.

 The following sample code assumes that all of the normal fabric-client setup has been completed and only shows the new chaincode lifecycle